 Since 2016, the March of Life Conference has taken place annually, which gathers, connects and empowers all the supporters and friends of the movement worldwide.
-The wide-ranging program includes thematic lectures, reports from different nations and seminars on the topics of “Remembering, Reconciling, Taking a stand for Israel and against modern Antisemitism”.
-Special highlights in recent years were the detailed life stories of Holocaust survivors and the Night to Honor Israel with dance, theatre and musical performances.
+The wide-ranging program includes (thematic) lectures and workshops on the topics of “Remembering, Reconciling, Taking a stand for Israel and against modern antisemitism”, as well as reports from different nations.
+Special highlights in recent years were Holocaust survivors shared their life stories and the Night to Honor Israel with dance, theatre and musical performances.

 Reports of the previous March of Life Conferences

 Representatives from 19 nations at the 5th March of Life Conference